Odette (restaurant): History

 Odette was established in 2015 by Royer.
 Originally from Auvergne, France, he was previously the head chef of Jaan at the Swissôtel The Stamford, also in Singapore.
 While working at Jaan, regular customer Chong Siak Ching, the CEO of the National Gallery, asked if Royer would be interested in occupying an available space at the museum.
 After meeting with a local business partner, he agreed after a couple of weeks to open his own restaurant there, resigning from his position at Jaan in June 2015.
 Construction on the restaurant began sometime that summer, costing an estimated seven figures.
 In October, it was announced that Royer and managing partner Wee Teng Wen, of Lo & Behold Group, would be opening Odette in the National Gallery on 2 November.
 Wee had previously met Royer through mutual friends, and had discussed opening a restaurant together as early as 2014.

 During the COVID-19 pandemic, Odette made adaptations to their business, such as installing air and surface purification systems inside the restaurant, and implementing curbside pickup for take-out orders.
 The take-out service, Odette at Home, gives people the opportunity to order a multi-course meal from a curated list of menu items, without needing to visit the restaurant in-person.
 According to Royer, approximately 40% of Odette's revenue during 2020 was from take-out orders.

+With 2025 marking its tenth-year anniversary, Odette temporarily closed in September 2025 to update its interior design.
+They reopened after three months on 10 December with a shortened prix fixe menu.